ImAKappa/rollang/README.md

 If you want to save, but not evaluate, the roll then just bind a set of dice to an identifier

-> For now, it's required to end the identifier name with a question mark to indicate it is probabilistic
+> For now, it's required to end the identifier name with a question mark to indicate it is probabilistic.
+>
+> This is analogous to how some languages use question marks to explicitly denote possible null types (TypeScript, Kotlin, etc.).
+However, in `rollang`, there is no such thing as a `null` type because variables cannot be `null`.

 ```rust
 >>> let flame_strike? = [2d8+4, 1d4]
 >>> flame_strike?
 2d8+4 1d4
 ```

+> The goal is to have automatic type inference, but I dunno how to do that yet.
+It sounds scary and complicated, but we'll see.

 Then, when you want to evaluate the roll